 The place Dindigul is also famous for its Vasthu aspects.
 Dindigul fort is well-known for its beauty and grandeur.
-It is believed that there was an underground passage to Palani from there which was used by Tipu Sultan.
+It is believed that there was an underground passage to Palani which was used by Tipu Sultan.
 The temple is situated just behind this fort, which is called “Kottai” in Tamil, and hence the deity is named Kottai Mariamman.
 Mariamman is gracefully seated with eight hands.
 She has a bow, a bowl, and weapons in her left hand, and a snake, trident, skull, and bell in her right.

 Dindigul Bus Stand, about 1 km away.